Toheeb-Ojuolape/5ive-wallet/README.md

 This screen contains details about the user and enables them to update their profile, select a nice memoji avatar, switch to Light/Dark mode, Track their subscription status and export their DID for logging in later.

+# 👨🏾‍💻 Code Architecture
+As much as I could, I tried to follow Clean Architecture to separate business logic, constants and Third-party integrations within the wallet.
+So about 90% of the logic code for the app would be found in the services and utils folder in src.
+Constants can be found in the constants folder.
+I also used Pinia for state management and most of the services were accessed through Pinia.

 # 🚦 Project Setup

 ## Pre-requisites